sfermigier/fermigier.com-gridsome/blog/2008-2-28-nuxeo-ep-5-1-3-2-released.md

 title: "Nuxeo EP 5.1.3.2 released"
 date: 2008-02-28
 path: 2008/2/nuxeo-ep-5-1-3-2-released
+summary: "We have released Nuxeo EP 5.1.3.2 earlier this week."
+tags: ['Nuxeo', 'Java']
 ---

 <p>We have released Nuxeo EP 5.1.3.2 earlier this week.
 This is a maintenance release primarily focussed on bug fixes and small improvements.</p><p>You can download it as </p><ul><li><a href="http://www.nuxeo.org/sections/downloads/">a multi-platform installer</a></li>